 Farrier Schedule Calculator

-Calculate optimal farrier visit intervals based on hoof growth rate, horse workload, and season.
+Calculate optimal farrier visit intervals from hoof growth rate, horse workload, and season.

 Regular farrier visits are essential for equine hoof health.
 Hooves grow continuously — about 6–10 mm per month — and need trimming or reshoeing before they become overgrown, cracked, or unbalanced.